-What about it—does the Christian gospel really teach that Jesus is the only way of salvation?
+Does the Christian gospel teach that Jesus is the only way of salvation?

 All paths do not lead to the same God.
 The different religions even describe different gods.
 The Hindu has many gods, and describes salvation as a return to nothingness—certainly a different destination than the Muslim emphasis on monotheism and heavenly rewards.
 Neither the Muslim nor the Hindu would agree than their paths eventually lead to the same destination.
-They would fight rather than switch, and the Western pluralists would be dismissed as condescending and uninformed, and an offense to the faiths that the pluralists do not want to offend.
+They would fight rather than switch; the Western pluralists would be dismissed as condescending and uninformed, an offense to the people that the pluralists do not want to offend.

-Jesus said that God "has entrusted all judgment to the Son, that all may honor the Son just as they honor the Father.
-He who does not honor the Son does not honor the Father, who sent him" (John 5:22-23).
+Jesus said that God “has entrusted all judgment to the Son, that all may honor the Son just as they honor the Father.
+He who does not honor the Son does not honor the Father, who sent him” (John 5:22-23).
 Jesus claimed to be the exclusive means of truth and salvation.
 People who reject him are also rejecting God, because God is just like Jesus.

 “I am the light of the world,” he said (John 8:12).
 “I am the way and the truth and the life.
 No one comes to the Father except through me.
 If you really knew me, you would know my Father as well” (John 14:6-7).
 People who claim that there are other ways to salvation are wrong, Jesus said.

-Peter was equally blunt when he told the Jewish leaders, "Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (Acts 4:12).
+Peter was equally blunt when he told the Jewish leaders, “Salvation is found in no one else, for there is no other name under heaven…by which we must be saved” (Acts 4:12).

-Paul also made it clear when he said that people who did not know Christ were "dead in your transgressions and sins" (Ephesians 2:1).
+Paul also made it clear when he said that people who did not know Christ were “dead in your transgressions and sins” (Ephesians 2:1).
 They had no hope, and despite their religious beliefs, they did not have God (verse 12).
 There is only one Mediator, he said—only one way to get to God (1 Timothy 2:5).
 Jesus was the ransom that everyone needed (1 Timothy 4:10).
-If there were any other law, or any other path that offered salvation, then God would have done it (Galatians 3:21).
+If there were any other set of instructions, or any other path that offered salvation, then God would have provided it (Galatians 3:21).

 It is through Christ that the world is reconciled to God (Colossians 1:20-22).
-Paul was called to spread the gospel among the gentiles.
+Paul was called to spread the gospel among the Gentiles.
 Their religion, he said, was worthless (Acts 14:15).
-It is like the book of Hebrews says: Christ is not just better than other paths—he is effective whereas they are not (Hebrews 10:11).
+The book of Hebrews says: Christ is not just better than other paths—he is effective whereas they are not (Hebrews 10:11).
 It is an all-or-nothing difference, not a difference of one being a little better than the others.

-The Christian teaching of exclusive salvation is based on what Jesus himself said, and what the Scriptures teach.
-And this is tightly linked to who Jesus is, and our need for grace.
+The Christian teaching of exclusive salvation is based on what Jesus said, and what the Scriptures teach.
+This is tightly linked to who Jesus is, and our need for grace.

 Our need for grace

 The Bible says that Jesus is the Son of God in a unique way.
 As God in the flesh, he gave his life for our salvation.
-Jesus prayed for some other way, but there was none (Matthew 26:39).
+Jesus asked if there might be some other way, but there was none (Matthew 26:39).
 Salvation comes to us only through God himself entering the human world to suffer the consequences of sin, to free us from sin, as his gift to us.

 Most religions teach some form of works as the path of salvation—saying the right prayers, doing the right things, hoping it will be enough.
 They each teach that theirs is the right way.
 They teach that people can be good enough if they try hard enough.
 But Christianity teaches that we all need grace because we cannot be good enough no matter what we do or how hard we try.

 Yes—precisely because the Christian gospel is the gospel of grace.
 People are saved by God’s grace, not by pronouncing the name “Jesus” or having special knowledge or special formulas.
 Jesus died for the sins of the whole world, whether they know it or not (2 Corinthians 5:14; 1 John 2:2).
 His death was an atoning sacrifice for everyone—past, present, future, Palestinian or Peruvian.

 We believe that the resurrected Christ has conquered death, and therefore not even death can pose any barrier to his ability to lead people to trust him for salvation.
-We don’t know the hows or whens, but we can trust his word.
-Therefore we can believe that one way or another he urges every person who ever lived, or who ever will live, to trust in him for salvation—whether before they die, at the point of death, or even after they are dead.
-If some people in the last judgment turn to Christ in faith when they at last learn what he has done for them, then he will certainly not turn them away.
+We don’t know the hows or whens, but we can trust him.
+Therefore we can believe that one way or another, he urges every person who ever lived, or who ever will live, to trust in him for salvation.
+That might be before they die, at the point of death, or even after they die.
+At the last judgment, if some people turn to Christ in faith when they at last learn what he has done for them, then he will certainly not turn them away.